Cartan structure equations and Levi-Civita connection in noncommutative geometry: Introduction

 \section{Introduction}

 Noncommutative Riemannian geometry is an active and interdisciplinary research field.
-One one hand it is studied using Connes' approach and the spectral geometry of the Laplacian (see \cite{Khalkhali} for a recent review).
-On the other hand it is studied algebraically, starting with a differential calculus on a noncommutative algebra, a notion of Riemannian metric and addressing the problem of a Levi-Civita connection.
-The interest in the field is also due to gravity on noncommutative spacetime possibly capturing aspects of a quantum gravity theory.
+One line of study follows Connes’ approach, focusing on spectral geometry and the analysis of the Laplacian (see [25] for a recent review).
+Another line adopts a more algebraic perspective, beginning with a differential calculus on a noncommutative algebra, introducing a notion of Riemannian metric, and addressing the existence and uniqueness of the Levi-Civita connection.
+Interest in the field is also driven by the possibility that gravity on noncommutative spacetimes may capture aspects of a quantum theory of gravity.

-Given a noncommutative algebra $A$ and an associated differential calculus $(\dd,\Omega(A))$, the notion of Levi-Civita connection relies on the possibility of imposing the metric compatibility condition $\nabla \g=0$ where $\g$ is a (properly defined symmetric) element in $\Omega(A)\otimes_A\Omega(A)$.
-This implies lifting the connection on the module $\Omega(A)$ of one forms to the module $\Omega(A)\otimes_A\Omega(A)$.